 For Retail Cloud Scale Units, you can regenerate the channel database record by issuing a re-deployment of your scale units in LCS.
 For more information, see Database refresh and Initialize Retail Cloud Scale Unit.

 Self-service installers are stored in environment specific storages that cannot be moved along with the database.

 Installers are uploaded to the environment as part of a deployable package.
 The application and binary packages provided by Microsoft will contain the Microsoft provided installers.
 The Retail Deployable package produced by extensions through the Retail SDK will contain the extended installers.
 To make installer section available after database refresh, please apply the desired deployable package to the environment after database refresh.

 Refresh is denied for environments running Platform update 11 or earlier

-The database refresh process can't be completed if the environment is running Microsoft Dynamics 365 for Finance and Operations, Enterprise edition platform update 11 or earlier.
-For more information, see the list of currently supported Platform updates.
+The database refresh process can't currently be completed if the environment is running Platform update 11 or earlier.
+Starting in December 2019, the process won't be able to be completed for Platform update 20 or earlier.
+For more information, see the list of currently supported platform updates.

 Incompatible version of Financial Reporting between source and target environments